-The limited partnership (sociedade em comandita - SC) is formed by at least two partners, at least one must be general and have full liability for the company’s obligations (SociosComanditarias), while the other one must have limited liability and must deliver capital to the partnership (SociosComanditados).
+The limited partnership (sociedade em comandita - SC) is formed by minimum two partners, at least one must be general and have full liability for the company’s obligations (socios comanditarias), while the other one will have limited liability and must deliver capital to the partnership (socios comanditados).

-A General Partnership (Sociedadeem Nome Collectivo - SNC) has also two partners but only with full liability.
+A general partnership (sociedade em nome collectivo - SNC) has also two partners, but only with full liability.
 They are equally responsible for making decisions in the name of the entity and can manage the company.
 No minimum share capital is necessary for this type of business.

-Another form of business established with no requirements for share capital is the Company with a Single Shareholder (EIRL).
+Another form of business established with no requirements for share capital is the company with a single shareholder (EIRL).
 The founder of such company is liable with his own personal assets for the entity’s debts.

 It is mandatory that the name of the newly formed company in Portugal is checked at the National Registry of Collective Entities (Registro Nacional de Pessoas Colectivas, RNPC).
-If the name is available it can be reserved for a period of 48 h if a fee is paid.
+If the name is available, it can be reserved for a period of 48 h if a fee is paid.
 Also a preapproved name can be elected from the RNPC data base.

 The entity’s employees must be registered at the Centros de Formalidades das Empresas or at the Business Registry Offices 24 hours before they start their activity or 10 days latest after the declaration of starting the business.

 The Labor Inspectorate must also be notified regarding its existence by providing the newly formed business name and tax number, a copy of the published announcement regarding the company incorporation, the company's activities and the headquarter address.

 Portugal’s economy is mainly based on agriculture, tourism and trade.
 As a matter of fact, Portugal is an important partner in international trading.
-Besides, Portugal is well-known for its production of cork oak and olive oil.
+Besides, Portugal is well-known for its production of cork, oak and olive oil.